lyokha/nginx-haskell-module/README.md

 *Data.FileEmbed* are: *file-embed* version *0.0.7*, *Template Haskell* version *2.5.0* (bundled with *ghc* since version *7.0.1*).

+A working nginx configuration file with this unsafe content handler implementation can be found in directory *test/tsung* of the project tree.

 Reloading of haskell code and static content
 --------------------------------------------